Here’s an easy chemo headwear pattern and tutorial so you can make that essential accessory to help her feel more beautiful during recovery.

 I am starting here only because I am using a store bought bandana and the edges are not raveling. if you are using silk you might want to leave this step last since making the pleats on a slippery fabric is not that easy.

 Make a small zigzag on the hem fold and iron.

 Repeat the zigzag on the lower edge, fold 1/8″ and fold again then sew.

 If you are using silk or voile hemming might be a bit more difficult.
 Here is a tutorial that will show you a few ways to hem delicates fabrics.

 Following the pattern make the pleats from the top to the bottom.
 The pleats are very close to each other.
 Sew at 1/4″ to keep the pleats from coming apart.

 Zigzag or use your serger on both left and right sides.

-Step Five: Making the elastic band
+Step Four: Making the elastic band

 Cut the rectangle and sew on the longest side at 3/8″.
 I am using a different fabric because it will be easier for you to see but I think it is better to use the same fabric.
 Turn the rectangle inside out using your loop turner.
 Iron.

 Insert the elastic and sew at 1/4″.
 Pin the elastic on the other side and sew at 1/4″.
 You should now have an elastic band.